Avon and Gloucestershire Railway: Route

 The wharf on the river Avon was at a place called the Backs, opposite Keynsham; it was about 15 yd long and the line approached at right angles, with a wagon turntable to serve the wharf-side siding.
 A weigh-house, stables and workshops were located here, as also was Avonside House, the company headquarters, a building now in use as a private residence.
 A siding 400 yd long led westwards to the quarry the company used.

 The main line ran northwards, climbing and in a cutting and passing under a farm overbridge near Londonderry Farm, and then through a long bridge under the present-day A4175 (Keynsham to Willsbridge) road.
 Continuing across the field, the Londonderry branch ascends and joins the main line, which then runs to Willsbridge, where there was a "wharf".
-The line crossed the turnpike road (the present-day A431) on the level immediately to the west of the road junction, entering a cutting and then a tunnel 156 yd long; this area is now occupied by a water company.
-On the north side of the tunnel, the line ran in a deep rock ccutting, now accessible as "The Dramway", a local walking route, and the line curved round the western shoulder of the hillside to a point known as Tramway Junction, where the California Colliery branch trailed in.
+The line crossed the turnpike road (the present-day A431 road) on the level immediately to the west of the road junction, entering a cutting and then a tunnel 156 yd long; this area is now occupied by a water company.
+On the north side of the tunnel, the line ran in a deep rock cutting, now accessible as "The Dramway", a local walking route, and the line curved round the western shoulder of the hillside to a point known as Tramway Junction, where the California Colliery branch trailed in.

 There followed another rock cutting and then a tunnel under Cherry Garden Lane, and then a longer tunnel, at 73 yd, after which the line ran under Barry Road and then alongside Oldland Common High Street on its east side.
 Immediately after passing under Redfield Lane, the Haul Lane Pit branch diverged to the left, crossing the main road.
 Further north the line crossed to the west side of the main road in a 66 yd tunnel, then crossing Victoria Road and then Poplar Road on the level.